liz-peng/p5.Polar/README.md

 ```

 #### Multiple drawing function: polarEllipses()
-###### Draw a ring of ellipses with the number of shape, width and height of radius, and distance from the center point
+###### Draw multiple ellipses with the number of shape, width and height of radius, and distance from the center point
 <img src="https://imgur.com/poEF2xK.png" width="50%" height="50%" />

 ``` JavaScript